Financial Aid Forms

 Appeal Form (SAP)

-This form is used to submit an appeal to the DACC Appeal Committee concerning not meeting DACC's Satisfactory Academic Progress (SAP) and/or 150% Rule.
+This form is used to submit an appeal to the DACC Appeal Committee concerning not meeting Satisfactory Academic Progress (SAP).
 These policies are governed by the Department of Education and are mandatory requirements.
-The SAP regulation is published at the DACC web page at SAP and in the College Catalog and Student Handbook.
+The SAP regulation is published on the DACC web page, in the College Catalog, and in the Student Handbook.

 a ball of money in a pair of cupped hands

-This form is used by the student to request a Federal Stafford Loan.
-The student completes the form and submits it to the DACC Financial Aid.
-The Loan Officer will reply to the student as to her/his eligibility for the program and directions as to what takes place next.
+This form is used by the student to request a Federal Direct Loan.
+The student completes the form and submits it to the DACC Financial Aid Office.
+Please Check your Self-Service portal to view required documents and see your loan awards.

 image of a computer on a desk